 The most obvious benefit of CardioPulmonary Rehabilitation is the physical activity; however, patients also receive emotional benefits from the program.
 “Patients always feel better walking out the door than when they walked in the door for their exercise program,” said program director Heidi Greer.
 The rehabilitation regimen improves heart and lung functions, helps control blood pressure and diabetes, and helps those with arthritis stay mobile.
 A majority of the CMH Cardiac Rehabilitation patients find they have more endurance, breathe easier and even sleep easier as they progress through the program.
 Cardiac Rehabilitation has proven to be a successful way to help heart patients reach and maintain optimal health.

 What can I expect from the Cardiopulmonary Rehabilitation department?

 When you walk through the department doors you will immediately see how bright and cheery the department is.
 This atmosphere helps lift the spirits of the patients who take part in the program.
 “You can also sense the feeling of camaraderie between the patients as they are working through their programs.
 They have a great time and support each other.
 Sometimes it can even get competitive,” said Reedy.
 Gerald Sears, a former Cardiac Rehabilitation patient, had only been a patient for two days when he realized how lucky he was to receive these services in Rushville.
 “They provide such a pleasant atmosphere, it just makes you want to get better,” said Sears.

 Phase I Cardiopulmonary Rehabilitation

 This phase is primarily done immediately following a cardiac event, surgery or pulmonary intervention.
-This phase of Cardiopulmonary Rehabilitation, aims to help give you an understanding about what will take place, as well as give you help and reassurance as you begin Cardiac Rehab.
+This phase of Cardiopulmonary Rehabilitation aims to help give you an understanding of what will take place, as well as give you help and reassurance as you begin Cardiac Rehab.

 Phase II Cardiopulmonary Rehabilitation